 There are three types of social proof you can use:

-Take a look at my articles; there’s almost no article I don’t write where I don’t use these three elements at the same time.
-With the exception of stats, in this article, you can see multiple examples and quotes.
-Both say “Ivan doesn’t believe this alone, all these other people (or cases) prove him right.”
+Take a look at my articles; there’s almost no article I don’t write where I don’t use these three elements simultaneously.
+Except for stats, in this article, you can see multiple examples and quotes.
+Both say, “Ivan doesn’t believe this alone, all these other people (or cases) prove him right.”

 For example, when I wrote this big-ass article about ecommerce growth hacking, I mentioned two statistics, one quote, and 19 examples.